 Lori C. McDougal, Vice Chair

-Lori C. McDougal is a former executive of UnitedHealth Group who served as Executive Vice President of Optum and Chief Executive Officer and Founder of the UnitedHealthcare Military & Veterans business segment.
+Lori C. McDougal is an Executive Fellow in Healthcare Leadership at the University of St. Thomas in St. Paul, Minnesota.
+She is a former executive of UnitedHealth Group who served as Executive Vice President of Optum and Chief Executive Officer and Founder of the UnitedHealthcare Military & Veterans business segment.
 She served in numerous positions for UnitedHealth Group for nearly 30 years, engineering transformational market expansion across government, commercial and international sectors.
 Ms. McDougal has demonstrated industry thought leadership at aligning health policy, academic research and market trends to create clarity of insight on business direction.
 She is presently on the advisory board of Computype, on the American Red Cross National Philanthropic Board in Washington, D.C., Vice Chair, Minnesota Regional Red Cross Board, and program committee advisor for Global Health Administration Partners in Minneapolis, MN.

 David M. Rae